Kaltsoon/kilke/README.md

 ## Inspecting logs

 Run `docker-compose logs <service>` where `<service>` is the target container.
-E.g. `docker-compose logs kilke-system-reader`
+E.g. `docker-compose logs system-reader`

 ## Database connection

-Once containers are running after running `docker-compose up`, you can access the database container by running `docker exec -it kilke-db /bin/bash`.
+Once containers are running after running `docker-compose up`, you can access the database container by running `docker-compose exec db /bin/bash`.
 Once connected to the database container you can access the database from terminal by running the command:

 ```
 psql -U postgres -d kilke